Woods-Trevin/WarCardGame/README.md

 3. Click `start game` on webpage to run simulation.

+- There is a variable called `OPERATIONSPEED` on line 241 of the index.js file of the mainpage component.
+You can adjust this value to control how fast the app runs.
+1000 ms has been the safest option and is what the value is set to.
+You could try 500 ms but the application may act erratically at this speed.

 ## Application Architecture

 This application is a fullstack Postgres, Express, React.js/Redux, and Node.js application.
 The backend interacts with the frontend by responding to frontend fetch requests, and fetching data from the Postgres database.
 The frontend displays this information to the user.